XRPL-Lending-Network/network-wallet-core/docs/guide/customization.md

 # Customization Guide

-Learn how to customize the XRPL Connect wallet component to match your application's design and branding.
+Learn how to customize the XRPL-Connect wallet component to match your application's design and branding.

 ## Overview